1. Increase safety.

 While the vast majority of murder cases are solved, in one-third of murders of sex workers the killer is never found.
 Fear of arrest, and for immigrant sex workers fear of deportation, are the biggest obstacles to reporting rape and other violence.
 When sex workers do report they have been prosecuted for prostitution offences while their attacker goes free.
 If they manage to get their attacker into court they can face a character assassination.
 Violent men take advantage of this legal vulnerability and deliberately target sex workers.

 - Enhance health.

 Aggressive policing and the stigma associated with sex work makes it harder for sex workers to negotiate condom use with clients and access health services.
-Possession of condoms is still used as evidence of prostitution.
+Possession of condoms have been used as evidence of prostitution.

 - Provide legal recognition of sex workers as workers.

 Sex workers would be entitled to improve their working conditions, get a pension, form and join trade unions.

 Police raids are often justified in the name of saving victims of trafficking but target immigrant sex workers working consensually for arrest and deportation.
 Genuine victims rarely get help.

 - Recognize sex workers’ contribution.